- Price:$5300 // 6 NIGHTS / 5 DAYS FISHING

 MONDAY – FRIDAY

 Fishing days.
 Days kick off with breakfast served from 7:00-8:00AM.
 After breakfast, anglers grab gear and meet their guides at the dock.
 Guides navigate the rivers with jet boats.
 You have the option to fish out of the boat or to wade fish, depending on the species.
 Lunch is normally taken in the field, however anglers may return to the lodge for a hot meal if desired.
 Anglers typically return to the lodge between 5:00PM-6:30PM.
-Cocktails and appetizers will be served before dinner, which is typically scheduled for 7:30PM.
+Cocktails and appetizers are served before dinner, which is typically scheduled for 7:30PM.

 When to Go